Tochukz/Data-Structures-and-Algorithms/Cracking-the-Coding-Interview-4th/README.md

  }

  ```
+`csi` provides a convenient way of writing a stand alone script in a single file without having to  create a _Visual studio project_.

  __Java Examples__
- You can run the Java examples by installing JDK and using the `java` command on you `.java` files.
+ You can run the Java examples by installing [Java JDK](https://www.oracle.com/java/technologies/downloads) and using the `java` command on you `.java` files.
  ```
 > java Example.java
  ```